"The Homecoming, Part II"

 don't think Nathaniel's being told that Julia was his mother

 was handled very well.
-I think the Greenes shoulda been present and
+I think the Greenes shoulda been

 a public place may not have been such a good idea.
 Nathaniel